-- Review of current policies and procedures; - Review of available data on the prevalence and characteristics of bullying and behavioral incidents; - Assessment of available resources including curricula, training programs, and behavioral health services; for designing ongoing professional development - Review of current and relevant articles and research on best methodology to prevent, intervene and address bullying and cyber-bullying; - Research and review evidence-based, 'field tested', and research-based anti-bullying curricula and instructional guides; - Making resources available through our existing lending library in the PK-12 Student Services Department located at 220 Nahatan St, Westwood, MA; and - At least once every four years beginning with the 2015/16 school year, the district will administer a Department of Elementary and Secondary-developed student survey to assess school climate and the prevalence, nature, and severity of bullying in our schools.
+- · Review of current policies and procedures; - Review of available data on the prevalence and characteristics of bullying and behavioral incidents; - Assessment of available resources including curricula, training programs, and behavioral health services; for designing ongoing professional development - Review of current and relevant articles and research on best methodology to prevent, intervene and address bullying and cyber-bullying; - Research and review evidence-based, 'field tested', and research-based anti-bullying curricula and instructional guides; - Making resources available on the District Website - At least once every four years beginning with the 2015/16 school year, the district will administer a Department of Elementary and Secondary-developed student survey to assess school climate and the prevalence, nature, and severity of bullying in our schools.
 Additionally, the school or district will annually report bullying incident data to the Department.